AWeber

 Produce will vary by season; some things you can expect -

-FALL (the big show!) - lots of different winter squashes, garlic, onions, sweet potatoes, collards, broccoli, cauliflower, kale, cabbage, spinach, head lettuce, kohlrabi, bok choy, green beans, salad mix, carrots, beets, radishes, turnips, rutabaga, parsnips, potatoes, okra, peppers, cucumbers, celery, and the tail end of some tomatoes from summer
+For FALL - lots of different winter squashes, garlic, onions, sweet potatoes, collards, broccoli, cauliflower, kale, cabbage, spinach, head lettuce, kohlrabi, bok choy, green beans, salad mix, carrots, beets, radishes, turnips, rutabaga, parsnips, potatoes, okra, peppers, cucumbers, celery, and the tail end of some tomatoes from summer

 7. Add-Ons:

-Members will be able to add items to each share on a weekly basis.
+Members will be able to add items to each share on a weekly basis, likely through the order form we used last year.
 These items may include, but aren't limited to, cut flowers, honey, eggs, baked goods made with organic fresh milled flour, and possibly some canned goods such as jams, jellies, & pickles.

 If you'd like to know where you food is coming from and how it's grown, shoot us a text or email with your delivery address - once we confirm the address is in our delivery area we can get you signed up!